 I know what it means to work hard and be self-sufficient, and to make your opportunities.
 As a result I’m a staunch advocate of social mobility.
 I despise the lazy nepotism that dominates so much of the media, where connections mean more than merit.
 When I look around the GB News newsroom I see other self-starters from all backgrounds, rather than a list of people who have been gifted opportunities because they come from an established dynasty.

 I went on to work for ITV Wales before returning to my other spiritual home, the North East, with ITV Tyne Tees before finally landed at the BBC.

 In 2009, I left journalism and entered politics, back when Eurosceptics were labelled fruitcakes and loonies.
 I was determined to see an independent United Kingdom and to put my all into campaigning for Brexit – before the word even existed – for 13 years.

 I went on to be a consultant in elections abroad before returning home to be elected as a Brexit Party MEP.

 My final day in Brussels on January 31 2020 came just before the global pandemic hit.
 Like many of us, I ended up having an unusual 2020 and hunkered down in Gloucester scribbling columns and making guest appearances on various media channels.

 When I learnt about GB News, I involved myself with it right from the very beginning.
 I am now ‘home’, and not planning on going anywhere!

 What are you most proud of yourself for?

-I took a risk to stand up for what I believed in and for that, I am immensely proud.
+I took a risk to stand up for what I believed in, something few politicians and people in public life are prepared to do, and for that I am immensely proud.